John Carpenter's Toxic Commando

-Toxic Commando (titled onscreen as John Carpenter's Toxic Commando) is an upcoming first-person shooter developed by Saber Interactive and published by Focus Entertainment.
-The game is set to be released in 2026 for PlayStation 5, Windows and Xbox Series X/S.
+John Carpenter's Toxic Commando is a 2026 first-person shooter developed by Saber Interactive and published by Focus Entertainment.
+The game was released on March 12, 2026 for PlayStation 5, Windows, and Xbox Series X/S.

 Story

 Set in the near future, a scientific experiment to harness the energy of the Earth's core goes haywire when it accidentally releases an entity called the Sludge God.
 It soon begins to turn the soil into scum and mankind into zombies.
 However, the scientists behind the experiment come up with a plan to stop the Sludge God, by hiring a team of mercenaries to eliminate the zombies and save the world.

 Development

 During Summer Game Fest in June 2023, it was announced that John Carpenter was collaborating with Focus Entertainment and Saber Interactive for the game's development.
 Carpenter worked on the game's story and also composed its musical score.
-The game will support both multiplayer and single-player.
-In a recent interview, Saber Interactive Chief Creative Officer Tim Willits admitted his favourite way to play the current build is with two friends and an AI bot, "Yeah, so, like, the best way to play it, in my personal opinion, is with two friends.
-So you have one bot, because that one bot will always revive me, because you know your friends are never going to…", pointing towards a real need for cohesive teamwork in the zombie shooter.
+The game supports both multiplayer and single-player.
+In a recent interview, Saber Interactive Chief Creative Officer Tim Willits said his favourite way to play the game is with two friends and an AI bot, "because that one bot will always revive me, because you know your friends are never going to…", pointing towards a real need for cohesive teamwork in the zombie shooter.